episode6/disposables/README.md

 public class MyActivity extends Activity {

   private final DisposableManager mDisposables = Disposables.newManager();

+  // note: PausableManager is kind of pointless in this example since we only have
-  private final PausableManager mPausables = Pausables.newConnectedManager(mDisposables);
+  // a single Pausable to manage, but we leave it in as a usage example. private final PausableManager mPausables = Pausables.newConnectedManager(mDisposables);

   private PausableExecutor mUiExecutor;